linemanjs/rails-lineman/README.md

 }
 ```

 A hash configuration will result in your lineman assets being namespaced under "lineman/<app-name>", as opposed to at the root "lineman/" like they usually are.
+Keep this in mind when referencing your assets (e.g. you would need in this example to reference the second app's CSS as `<%= stylesheet_link_tag "lineman/admin-ui/app" %>`)

 ## Specifying asset types